 For any business, big or small, customers are your lifeblood.
-Moreover, retaining the customers you already have is often as important as the marketing efforts you undertake to find new ones.
+Moreover, retaining the customers you already have is often as important you undertake to find new ones.
 In many businesses, loyal returning customers can account for 55 to 70 percent of total sales.
 Retaining good customers can, therefore, lead to greater profits.
 Is your company doing everything it can to keep your good customers coming back for more?
 Here are five great strategies to improve customer retention, and add to your bottom line.

 Strive to Provide What Customers Want or Need